krypto5863/COM3d2-AdvancedMaterialModifier/README.md

 ## Usage ##

 Usage is pretty simple.
+You need to have COM3D2.API, preferably the version within CMI.
 Drop the plugin .dll into your Bepinex/Plugins folder and start your game.
 AMM now has a proper UI, you can open it from the gear menu or configure a hotkey in the ConfigurationManager.

 # Enjoy #
 And don't abuse your meidos!